 - Each employment agreement is passed its initial three-year term and now automatically renews on December 31 for additional one-year periods (unless either party provides notice of non-renewal). - Each named executive officer is entitled to receive an annual base salary of no less than his base salary in 2015. - Each named executive officer is eligible to receive an annual cash incentive of up to a specified percentage of his then-current annual base salary under the terms of our performance-based cash incentive plan in effect for the applicable year.
 Mr. Littlefair is eligible to receive 70%, 100% or 150% of \$778,680 for our achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the middle performance targets to be Mr. Littlefair's target incentive amount; each of Messrs.
-Vreeland, Pratt, and Corbus is eligible to receive 50%, 70% or 100% of his respective base salary for our achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the middle performance targets to be Messrs.
+Vreeland, Pratt, and Corbus is eligible to receive 50%, 70% or 100% of his respectively, and we consider achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the base, middle performance targets to be Messrs.
 Vreeland's Pratt's, and Corbus' target incentive amount. - Each named executive officer would be entitled to receive certain severance compensation and benefits under certain circumstances upon a termination of the named executive officer's employment with us.
 The details of this severance are described below under "Executive Compensation Potential Payments Upon Termination or Change in Control."
 The employment agreements condition severance payments on a so-called "double-trigger" upon a change in control.
 The employment agreements also do not include any "gross-up" provision for any excise taxes that may be triggered in connection with a change in control under Sections 280G and 4999 of the Code, and instead include a "best-net" cutback provision under which benefits are reduced to avoid triggering any such excise taxes unless the after-tax benefit is greater to the named executive officer without the cutback.
 The compensation committee determined that these terms are appropriate because they better align our severance and change of control payment practices with current market expectations and the interests of our named executive officers with those of our stockholders, while still providing a level of benefits the compensation committee believes is fair and reasonable and maintaining the retention value of these benefits.